HangX-Ma/MIT6.1810/01-util.md

 ## [1. sleep (easy)](#lab1-xv6-and-unix-utilities)

-Read the recommended files following the guide and you will benefits from them.
+Read the recommended code files following the guide and you will benefits from them.
-Don't forget to find `UPROGS` and add your program at the bottom in `Makefile`.
+Don't forget to add your program under `UPROGS` in `Makefile`.

 ### _user/sleep.c_